Category: Story

 Step 2: Apply Lossy Compression

-Once the image is the right size, use lossy compression to strip out unnecessary data.
-This process tweaks the image’s underlying code to remove details the human eye can’t actually see.
-ShortPixel shows that by combining a resize (down to 1200px) with smart compression, a 5MB photo can shrink to under 100KB—a 98% reduction—while staying crisp.
+Once the image is at the correct size, use lossy compression to strip unnecessary data.
+This process modifies the image’s underlying code to remove details invisible to the human eye.
+ShortPixel demonstrates that combining a resize to 1200px with smart compression can shrink a 5MB photo to under 100KB — a 98% reduction — while maintaining crispness.

 How to Compress JPG on Windows and Mac (No Software Needed)